josu1502/miun-java-project/README.md

 * Open TabActivity.java
 * Update line 59 with your local ip-adress.

-### Now all project should be up and runnign if they all are connected to the same network
+### Now all project should be up and running if they all are connected to the same network

 ## Special thanks
 A special thenks to out teacher Martin Kjellqvist for helping us when we where stuck.